How to Share Your Salary History

 They want to ensure your expectations are aligned with their budget for the role.
 If your most recent salary is significantly more than an employer is prepared to offer, this is an indication you may be too overqualified for the role.

 Not all employers will ask candidates to share their salary history and you may not encounter the question at all.
-If an employer doesn’t ask you for this information, there’s no need to include it with your application or during any other phase of the hiring process.
+If an employer does not ask you for this information, there is no need to include it with your application or during any other phase of the hiring process.
 If an employer does not ask for your salary history, they may ask for your preferred salary range instead.

-If you do not feel comfortable sharing your salary history or salary requests with an employer because you don’t feel you know enough about the role yet or would rather discuss in person, you may choose to politely decline or deflect the question.
-In this case, you’ll want to give background on your reasoning.
+If you do not feel comfortable sharing your salary history or salary requests with an employer because you do not feel you know enough about the role yet or would rather discuss in-person, you may choose to politely decline or deflect the question.
+In this case, you will want to give background on your reasoning.

 Example: “I would prefer to learn more about the role and its responsibilities before discussing salary expectations.”

 What Is The Best Way To Share My Salary History?

 There are three ways you might choose to communicate your salary history depending on how much you want to share, how much detail the employer requests and what part of the process you’re asked to provide this information.

 Here are the three ways you may choose to handle the request: